 Have you noticed any swelling or bruising?

-If time has passed between the injury first occurring and you seeing a specialist they would need to know if there was any swelling or bruising as this can indicate the severity of the injury.
+If the time has passed between the injury first occurring and you seeing a specialist they would need to know if there was any swelling or bruising as this can indicate the severity of the injury.

 Objective or physical assessment

 This part of the assessment involves the practitioner looking at the shoulder itself, examining it and the joints above and below (elbow and neck/upper back).
-With shoulder injuries often what's known as scapulo-humeral rhythm is affected (how your shoulder blades move in relation to your arms), so your practitioner should also look for this.
+With shoulder injuries often what's known as scapulohumeral rhythm is affected (how your shoulder blades move in relation to your arms), so your practitioner should also look for this.

 Observation and Palpation

 The practitioner will look at your shoulder, comparing it to the other side, for muscle definition, bony structures, colour, swelling, bruising etc. They will also palpate (feel) the muscles surrounding the shoulder and scapula for areas of tenderness and tension.
-They may also palpate the clavicle (collar bone) and scapula.
+They may also palpate the clavicle (collarbone) and scapula.

 Range of Motion

 They will next look at the movement available at the shoulder joint.
-Movements of Flexion (raising your arm in front) Extension (moving the arm backwards) Abduction (Moving the arm out to the side) Adduction (bringing the arm across the body) Internal and External Rotation should all be compared to the uninjured side.
+Movements of Flexion (raising your arm in front) Extension (moving the arm backward) Abduction (Moving the arm out to the side) Adduction (bringing the arm across the body) Internal and External Rotation should all be compared to the uninjured side.

-All of these movement should be assessed in both active and passive motion.
-Active is where the patient moves the body part themselves (pain on these movements suggests muscle injury), passive motion is where the practitioner moves the body part while the patient rests (pain here indicates tendon or ligament injury).
+All of this movement should be assessed in both active and passive motion.
+Active is where the patient moves the body part themselves (pain on these movements suggests muscle injury), a passive motion is where the practitioner moves the body part while the patient rests (pain here indicates tendon or ligament injury).